liferay/liferay-docs/discover/portal/articles/100-web-experience-management/05-organizing-content-with-tags-and-categories/03-targeted-vocabularies.markdown

 # Targeted Vocabularies [](id=targeted-vocabularies)

-Targeted Vocabularies allow you to decide which vocabularies can be applied to an asset type and which vocabularies are required for an asset type.
+You can decide which vocabularies can be applied to an asset type and which vocabularies are required for an asset type with Targeted Vocabularies.
 To configure these settings, go to the Categories application in Site Administration and select a vocabulary's *Actions* icon.
 Select the *Associated Asset Types* tab to reveal a dialog box like the one below.